What is a Highway Maintenance Worker?

 - Road Oiler

 In the United States, there were 149,900 jobs for Highway Maintenance Worker in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Highway Maintenance Worker by 2026.
-There will be an estimated 16,500 positions for Highway Maintenance Worker per year.
+The BLS estimates 16,500 yearly job openings in this field.

 The states with the most job growth for Highway Maintenance Worker are Texas, Utah, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.